 Consecutive sentences.
 When sentences run consecutively, defendants have to finish serving the sentence for one offense before they start serving the sentence for any other offense.

-If a defendant is convicted of a number of crimes that carry lengthy prison terms, the difference between consecutive and concurrent sentences can be tremendous.
 The same factors that judges tend to consider when deciding on the severity of a sentence (for example, a defendant's past record) also affect their decisions on whether to give concurrent or consecutive sentences.
-Some criminal statutes, however, require that the sentence for that crime be served consecutively to any other crime committed in the same incident.
+Some criminal statutes, however, require that the sentence for the crime in question be served consecutively to any other crime committed in the same incident.

-Example 1: Haydn Goseek was convicted of 20 counts of forgery for forging and cashing 20 separate checks.
+Haydn Goseek was convicted of 20 counts of forgery for forging and cashing 20 separate checks.
 Each count carries a maximum possible prison term of five years.
-If the judge gives Haydn a maximum sentence on each count and runs the sentences consecutively, Haydn’s total sentence would be 100 years in prison.
+If the judge gives Haydn a maximum sentence on each count and runs the sentences consecutively, the total sentence would be 100 years in prison.
 If the judge runs the sentences concurrently, Haydn's total sentence would be five years in prison because he would serve all of the sentences at the same time.
-(Whether he receives consecutive or concurrent sentences, Haydn might be released early on parole.)
-If Haydn previously had a clean record and forged the checks when he had been temporarily laid off from work, the judge might well sentence Haydn to less than the statutory maximum of five years on each count, and run the sentences concurrently.
+If Haydn previously had a clean record and forged the checks when he had been temporarily laid off from work, the judge might well sentence him to less than the statutory maximum of five years on each count and run the sentences concurrently.